vicc30/shopping-cart/README.md

 ### Instructions

 - [x] Create a new project with create-react-app.
-- [ ] Think about the component and the folder structure.
+- [x] Think about the component and the folder structure.
-- [ ] You should have at least have two pages.
+- [x] You should have at least have two pages.
-- [ ] On your shopping cart route, a user should see a sticky bar (it can be just a top section as well), which displays the number of items currently in the cart.
+- [x] On your shopping cart route, a user should see a sticky bar (it can be just a top section as well), which displays the number of items currently in the cart.
 You should also have a button next to it where you can go to the cart to checkout and pay (however we are not going to implement this logic here).
-- [ ] Build individual card items for each of your products.
-Display an input field on it, which lets a user manually type in how many items he or she wants to buy.
-Also, add an increment and decrement button next to it for fine-tuning.
-You can also display a title for each product as well as an “Add To Cart” button.
+- [x] Build individual card items for each of your products.
-- [ ] Once a user has submitted their order, the amount on the cart itself should adjust.
+- [x] Once a user has submitted their order, the amount on the cart itself should adjust.
-- [ ] Style your application.
+- [x] Style your application.

 ## Technologies and Scripts